-The notice and takedown policy was developed to balance the risk between continued availability of video content that infringes UK law and the damage that may result from wrongful take down.
+The notice and takedown policy was developed to balance the risk between continued availability of online content that infringes UK law and the damage that may result from wrongful take down.
 The policy balances the time taken to verify a complaint against the potential damage of continued availability.

 The takedown notice together with the template for complaint provides clear instructions on how to make a complaint if a copyright infringement is alleged to have taken place.
 These instructions include:

 - Contact details for the Complaints Officer responsible for take down and administering complaints

 - Outline of process and the involvement of Legal Support

 - A template for notifying Durham University of the complaint with associated guidelines

 It is the policy of Durham University to suspend immediately the access to content that is subject to complaint while that complaint is verified.
 This is also in accordance with the Electronic Communications Act 2000.
 Although all efforts have been made to ensure that material that infringes the law will not be present in any recorded learning, teaching, research, or student created assessment, the risk cannot be entirely eliminated.

 In the event that you are the owner of the copyright in any of the material on this website and do not consent to the use of your material in accordance with the terms and conditions of use of this website, please contact us providing the information requested below and we will withdraw your material from our website forthwith on receipt of your written objection and proof of ownership of the aforementioned material.

 In order to process your complaint, please provide the information required using the template for complaint.
 This should then be sent to the Complaints Officer at the following email address: firstname.lastname@example.org

 Your complaint will be acknowledged within 7 working hours/days of receipt.